zahidkhawaja/NFT-Classifier/README.md

 # NFT Classifier

-This app uses a classification ML model I trained to identify the top 3 NFTs on OpenSea: CryptoPunks, Bored Ape Yacht Club, and Mutant Ape Yacht Club.
+This app uses a classification ML model I trained to identify these popular NFTs on OpenSea: CryptoPunks, Bored Ape Yacht Club, Mutant Ape Yacht Club, Cool Cats, and mfers.
 Simply upload an image to get a result.
 More NFTs will be supported soon!

 ## Backend API